 Advanced squamous cell carcinoma without bony invasion often is treated with concomitant chemotherapy and radiation therapy.
 Although advocated as organ-sparing, combining chemotherapy with radiation therapy doubles the rate of acute toxicities, particularly severe dysphagia.
 Radiation may be used alone for debilitated patients with advanced disease who cannot tolerate the sequelae of chemotherapy and are too high a risk for general anesthesia.

 Chemotherapy is almost never used as primary treatment for cure.
 Primary chemotherapy is reserved for chemosensitive tumors, such as Burkitt lymphoma Burkitt Lymphoma Burkitt lymphoma is an aggressive B-cell lymphoma occurring in children and adults.
 Endemic (African), sporadic (non-African), and immunodeficiency-related forms exist.
 (See also Overview of... read more , or for patients who have widespread metastases (eg, hepatic or pulmonary involvement).
 Several drugs—cisplatin, fluorouracil, bleomycin, and methotrexate—provide palliation for pain and shrink the tumor in patients who cannot be treated with other methods.
 Response may be good initially but is not durable, and the cancer almost always returns.
 Targeted drugs such as cetuximab are increasingly used instead of traditional chemotherapy drugs for select patients, but efficacy data so far are limited.

 Because the treatment of head and neck cancer is so complex, multidisciplinary treatment planning is essential.
 Ideally, each patient should be discussed by a tumor board consisting of members of all treating disciplines, along with radiologists and pathologists, so that a consensus can be reached on the best treatment.
-Once treatment has been determined, it is best coordinated by a team that includes ENT and reconstructive surgeons, radiation and medical oncologists, speech and language pathologists, dentists, and nutritionists.
+Once treatment has been determined, it is best coordinated by a team that includes ear, nose, and throat and reconstructive surgeons, radiation and medical oncologists, speech and language pathologists, dentists, and nutritionists.

 Plastic and reconstructive surgeons play an increasingly important role because the use of free-tissue transfer flaps has allowed functional and cosmetic reconstruction of defects to significantly improve a patient's quality of life after procedures that previously caused excessive morbidity have been done.
 Common donor sites used for reconstruction include the fibula (often used to reconstruct the mandible), the radial forearm (commonly used for the tongue and floor of mouth), and the anterior lateral thigh (often used for laryngeal or pharyngeal reconstruction).